 According to research by the Center for Generational Kenetics, 48% of iGen already have a money app on their phone, 21% have had a bank account since the age of 10, and 56% have discussed saving with their parents in the last 6 months.

 Forged by the mistakes of their parents and the life experience of the 2008 recession, this generation has an incredible financial education, courtesy of their own parents.
 As a result, most iGen are more thrifty and less idealistic than their Millennial counterparts.
 Most iGen are also serious about saving and avoiding debt.
-For some, certain debt is okay for certain purchases, and others prefer the more radical Dave Ramsey approach of no tolerance for credit cards or debt.
+For some, certain debt is okay for certain purchases, and others prefer the more radical approach of no tolerance for credit cards or debt.

-Dorsey claims that the iGen tribe is “so diverse that they only notice diversity when it is absent.”
+Dorsey claims that the iGen generation is “so diverse that they only notice diversity when it is absent.”
 This has led their generation to see political hot topics as non-issues.
 According to Corey Seemiller, educator and researcher, the iGen do not subscribe to traditional political leanings.
 They tend to be more socially liberal, while at the same time financially conservative.